aka-vm/Hello-CV/Readme.md

 ## Datasets
 All the used datasets well-known around the deeplearning community.
 They include -
 * [MNIST - Digit Recognizer](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist/load_data): A dataset of handwritten digits.
-* [CIFAR-10](https://www.kaggle.com/competitions/cifar-10/data): A dataset of 32x32 color images of 10 classes of objects.
+* [CIFAR-10](https://www.kaggle.com/competitions/cifar-10/data): This dataset contains 32x32 color images of 10 classes of objects.
+* [Stanford Dogs Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset): Contains images of 120 breeds of dogs.
+Each image has different pixel values and ratio.

-   For Larger I have used images and directories instead of single objects.
+   For large datasets I have used images and directories instead of single objects.
 This way I can use directory iterator to load images, which uses less memory.

+   Image augmentation is also used to augment the images.
+This is done by using the `ImageDataGenerator` class.

 ## Models
 I have used various models to classify the images, they vary from simple **Sequential Models** to complex **Functional Models**, **Transfer Learning Models** and more.
 All the models that are integrated on the pipeline include -